-- Read, write, discuss, and think critically and ideas in criminal justice - about topics and ideas in criminal justice.Analyze ethical issues in criminal justice - Appy ethical principles to the performance of roles and responsibilities in criminal justice careers. - Synthesize information from the diversity literature in sociology, psychology, history, and criminal justice to determine sensitive and effective interactions with people encountered in criminal justice settings. - Assume positions in a variety of criminal justice careers. - Transfer to professional baccalaureate programs.
+- Read, write, discuss, and think critically about topics and ideas in criminal justice. - Analyze ethical issues in criminal justice - Appy ethical principles to the performance of roles and responsibilities in criminal justice careers. - Synthesize information from the diversity literature in sociology, psychology, history, and criminal justice to determine sensitive and effective interactions with people encountered in criminal justice settings. - Assume positions in a variety of criminal justice careers. - Transfer to professional baccalaureate programs.

-Early Childhood Education Program - Career Option Degree Type
+Early Childhood Education Program - Career Option Degree Type Associate in Science